ox-it/talks.ox/docs/source/user/talk-editors/editing.rst

 #.
 Click **Dashboard** in the tool bar at the top of the screen to view all the talks and series you have created.
 #.
 The column on the left allows you to switch between talks, series and people (speakers, organisers and hosts)
 #.
 Filters allow you to narrow the list down further

-..
-Note:: The default view is to show *all* future talks.
-You may want to restrict this to **Talks Editable by me** at the bottom of the list of filters.

 Checking for missing information
 --------------------------------